matishsiao/GoDeploy/README.md

 # Introduction:
-  This GoDeploy is simple deploy tool by Golang.
+  GoDeploy is simple deploy tool by Golang.
+  It can help you to quickly send command or file to your server groups. one client wtih mutli server.

 ## Version:

-version:0.0.1
+version:0.0.2

 ## Futures